 Legal Secretary 1

-This is a non-Civil Service announcement.
 This position involves working at the reception/intake desk of the Public Defender’s Office.
 The Public Defender’s Office represents individuals accused of committing crimes in Davidson County who cannot afford to hire a lawyer.
-The position involves reviewing and qualifiing applicants needing a public defender, and answering a multi-line phone system in a demanding legal office.
-The job requires maturity, patience andcompassion, as well as the ability to multi-task and pay attention to detail.
+The position involves reviewing and qualifying applicants needing a public defender, and answering a multi-line phone system in a demanding legal office.
+The job requires maturity, patience and compassion, as well as the ability to multi-task and pay attention to detail.

 The Nashville Defender staff is a mix attorneys, investigators, paralegals, social workers, law clerks, and others all dedicated to the making the ideal of equal justice for our clients a reality in Nashville.
 Throughout the year, we also benefit from the work of interns and students who come to us from various programs.
 For more information about student and internship opportunities with our Office, click here.